vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 1. Create a Hub list (message queue), where the app can send the confirmations instead.
 1. Create a Hub Flow that loops over all unprocessed messages in the Hub list, and send them to SAP.

-For more details about how to send a production order confirmation to SAP, take a look at this article: [Dismantle SAP Production - Build a Production Order Confirmation Terminal with no code](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html).
+For more details about how to send an order confirmation to SAP, take a look at our [SAP order confirmation article](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html).
 We'll use the same techniques that are discussed in that article.
+But the focus of this article is on the Hub Flow.

-## Prepare the message queue
+## Create the message queue

-We use a [Hub list](https://help.peakboard.com/hub/Lists/en-hub_new-list.html) as our message queue.
-For our example, the messages are SAP production order confirmations.
-So, we add the following columns to the list:
+We create a new [Hub list](https://help.peakboard.com/hub/Lists/en-hub_new-list.html) to act as our message queue.
+Our messages are SAP order confirmations.
+So, we add the following columns to the Hub list:

 | Column | Description |
 | ------ | ----------- |